ABINIT, the main code¶

 enddo

 where potential can be either the sum of the Hartree potential, exchange- correlation and local pseudopotential (see prtpot), the Hartree potential (see prtvha), the Hartree+XC potential (see prtvhxc), the local pseudopotential (see prtvpsp) or the XC potential (see prtvxc), These are defined on the real space grid in Hartree energy units.
-The underlying grid is as described above.
+The underlying grid is as described above. cplex is the number of complex components of the potential (cplex=1 for GS calculations -the density is real-, and cplex=1 or 2 for RF, depending on wether q=0 or not).
 If nspden=2, the different components are the spin-up potential and the spin-down potential.
-In the case nspden=4, the components correspond to the up-up potential, the down-down potential, the real part of the up-down potential, and the imaginary part of the up-down potential.
-Note that the Hartree potential is NOT spin-dependent, but in order to use the same format as for the other potential files, the spin-independent array is written twice, once for spin-up and one for spin-down.

-5.7 The wavefunction output file
+5.7 The wavefunction output file¶

 This is an unformatted data file containing the planewaves coefficients of all the wavefunctions, and different supplementary data.